The morning routine.

-(Check out the Top Performer Journal: A focused daily planner designed to help you create the strategy, mindset and habits of a Top Performer in sales)
+(If you want to use journaling to boost your sales results, check out the Top Performer Journal: A focused daily planner designed to help you create the strategy, mindset and habits of a Top Performer in sales)

 - Hydrate: Drink water: Cold, Hot, with lemon, with tea….
 It doesn’t matter how, as long as you are getting your H20 fix first thing (Barack Obama, Zack Sexton, Jeff Saunders)

 - Exercise / reps: Get the heart pumping in the morning and it will (hopefully) pump for you all day (Gary Vee, Kevin O’leary, Howard Schulz, Mark Cuban, Barack Obama)

 Other habits that came up again and again in my research were as follows:

 - Read/ listen: Read or listen to books/ podcasts that develop the mind (Mark Cuban, Barack Obama)

 - Eat protein: Shakes, plates or snack bars.
 Make sure you eat and make sure it has protein (Oprah, Tim Ferris, Mark Cuban)

 - Be grateful: Write, think or tell.
 Be grateful for everything you have and you will boost your happiness for the entire day.